0x6b/gbc-image-transform/README.md

 ### Supported Image Formats

 The CLI should support any image format supported by the [image](https://crates.io/crates/image) crate, but tested with JPEG and PNG.
-The format is determined from the `path`'s file extension.
+The format is determined from the extension of your input file (`<INPUT>`).

 ## License